robinkarim/Production-Book/docs/ini/ini-getting-started.rst

 Using the CIRRENT™ Wi-Fi onboarding app
 *******************************************

-Central to the CIRRENT™ offering is the ability to efficiently perform Wi-Fi onboarding in IoT devices.
+Central to the CIRRENT™ product range is the ability to improve the efficiency of Wi-Fi onboarding in IoT devices.
 CIRRENT™ offers an Android and iOS app that helps you to test Wi-Fi onboarding for your device.
 Choose from either BLE (Bluetooth Low Energy) onboarding, or onboarding via Soft AP.

 Both CIRRENT™ Wi-Fi onboarding apps also enable you to easily register a single device with the CIRRENT™ Cloud so that you can analyze the analytics on your device.

-To access the Android CIRRENT™ Wi-Fi onboarding app, simply scan the code below:
+To access the **Android** CIRRENT™ Wi-Fi onboarding app, simply scan the code below:

 .. image:: ../img/androidqr.png
     :align: center
     :alt: Dashboard 2

-For the iOS edition of the app, scan the following code:
+For the **iOS** edition of the app, scan the following code:

 .. image:: ../img/iphoneqr.png
     :align: center